picolibc/picolibc/doc/using.md

  5) Call `main()`

- 6) If main returns, then crt0 will go into an infinite loop.
+ 6) If main returns, then the default crt0 will go into an infinite loop.
 Applications wanting to call exit() must do that explicitly.
+The 'hosted' crt0 version (crt0-hosted.o) calls exit, passing the value returned from main.

 ## Semihosting